RemoteAuthProvider instead.

 Confused Deputy Attacks

-FastMCP’s OAuth proxy requires you to explicitly consent whenever any new or unrecognized client attempts to connect to your server.
+FastMCP’s OAuth proxy defends against confused deputy attacks with two layers of protection: Consent screen.
 Before any authorization happens, you see a consent page showing the client’s details, redirect URI, and requested scopes.
 This gives you the opportunity to review and deny suspicious requests.
-Once you approve a client, it’s remembered so you don’t see the consent page again for that client.
+By default (require_authorization_consent=True), the page is shown on every flow, which is the strongest protection.
+Setting require_authorization_consent="remember" approves previously-approved (client_id, redirect_uri) pairs silently on return visits, trading some protection for UX (see below).
 The consent mechanism is implemented with CSRF tokens and cryptographically signed cookies to prevent tampering.

 - MCP Security Best Practices - Official specification guidance